-As the largest publicly traded developer, owner, and manager of premier workplaces in the United States, we actively work to promote our growth and operations sustainably and responsibly across our six dynamic gateway markets.
-The BXP sustainability and impact (S&I) strategy is to conduct our business, the development and operation of new and existing buildings, in a manner that contributes to positive economic, social, and environmental outcomes for our clients, shareholders, employees, and the communities in which we serve.
+As the largest publicly traded developer, owner, and manager of premier workplaces in the United States, we actively work to promote our growth and operations sustainably and responsibly across our six regions.
+The BXP Sustainability and Impact (S&I) strategy is to conduct our business, the development and operation of new and existing buildings, in a manner that contributes to positive economic, social, and environmental outcomes for our clients, shareholders, employees, and the communities in which we serve.